asimwe1/rust_chatapp/site/guide/4-requests.md

 The three routes above encode authentication _and_ authorization.
 The `admin_panel` route only succeeds if an administrator is logged in.
 Only then is the admin panel displayed.
-If the user is not an admin, the `AdminUser` route will forward.
+If the user is not an admin, the `AdminUser` guard will forward.
 Since the `admin_panel_user` route is ranked next highest, it is attempted next.
 This route succeeds if there is _any_ user signed in, and an authorization failure message is displayed.
 Finally, if a user isn't signed in,